-For those with any sense of geography, this is also known as Silvermine east, but since I struggle to distinguish my right from my left on a good day, using this terminology is Greek to me.
-Suffice it to say, it’s on the other side of the road as you come around a bend, so look out for the left-turning arrow on the left that indicates that a road joins Ou Kaapse Weg, and you shouldn’t over shoot it!
+For those with any sense of geography this is also known as Silvermine east, but since I struggle to distinguish my right from my left on a good day… Suffice it to say it’s on the other side of the road as you come around a bend, so look out for the left-turning arrow that indicates that a road joins Ou Kaapse Weg, and you shouldn’t overshoot it!

-And you’ll probaby need one of these maps, if you want to find the little pool that we missed.
-On second thoughts, if you’re anything like us and deep in heated conversation, not even a map will help you!
+And you’ll probaby need a map, if you want to find the little pool that we missed.

 This part of Silvermine has two advantages.
-One, it isn’t as well known as gate one, although there are a fair number of people that will pass you by on the path, but you won’t have to fight the crowds the way you can at gate one on a lovely weekend.
-Two, if you are with children, you reach streams and pools pretty early on in the walk, so there are rewards for little feet right from the word go.
+One: it isn’t as well known as gate one, although there are a fair number of people who will pass you by on the path, but you won’t have to fight the crowds the way you can at gate one on a lovely weekend.
+Two: if you are with children you reach streams and pools pretty early on in the walk, so there are rewards for little feet right from the word go.

 Walking in Cape Town at the beginning of winter is simply sublime.
 When the sun is out (and this is rather imperative) the days are incredible, as are the views.
 We had left our walk ’til pretty late in the day but the combination of sky and fynbos was breathtaking.
 All around us was the sound of gushing water, not surprising given that it had rained solidly for about four days!
 But unexpected was the odd burst of colour in amongst the fynbos, as little pink, mauve and yellow flowers emerged.
 I had thought these were an indication of spring?